sdm-commits/abs-challenge/README.md

 **Simulator** — Set count, outs, base runners, inning, perspective (batting/fielding), and challenge inventory.
 Adjust your confidence estimate and get real-time CHALLENGE/HOLD verdicts with full EV breakdowns.
 Math details are always visible on desktop; collapsible on mobile.

 **Live Game Mode** — Connects to the MLB Stats API and polls the linescore every 5 seconds during live games.
 Auto-populates count, outs, runners, inning, and score.
+On game selection, preloads regular-season stats for both rosters and computes a **matchup multiplier** for each at-bat that adjusts ΔRE based on the current batter's OPS and pitcher's OPS-against relative to league average.
 Falls back to the manual calculator when no games are in progress.

 **Terminal Transitions** — Models strikeouts and walks as full base-out state changes, not just count changes.
 Overturning a ball on a 3-2 count produces a strikeout (outs +1, runners stay); overturning a strike on 3-2 produces a walk (batter to 1st, forced runners advance, bases-loaded walk scores a run).
 All x-2 and 3-x counts handle terminal outcomes correctly.